Putin smirks as he’s asked about ‘sending everyone to heaven’ in nuclear war

 Russian president was pressed to dispel fears of atomic catastrophe – and the response was ‘alarming’

-Vladimir Putin has been captured smirking at the prospect of sending everyone “to heaven” as a result of nuclear armageddon.
+Vladimir Putin has been captured smirking at the prospect of sending everyone “to heaven” in a nuclear armageddon.

 On Friday night, the Russian leader was asked to dispel fears of an imminent nuclear war to an audience at the annual meeting of the Valdai Discussion Club, but opted instead to joke about the possibility.

-Host Fyodor Lukyanov said: “Last year, when the nuclear factor shomehow emerged in the spring, and so you pointed out its presence, a lot of people got a little nervous remembering your statement here at our event four years ago that we would all go to heaven.”
+Host Fyodor Lukyanov said: “Last year, when the nuclear factor somehow emerged in the spring, and so you pointed out its presence, a lot of people got a little nervous remembering your statement here at our event four years ago that we would all go to heaven.

 “We aren’t in a hurry, are we?” the host asked, followed by a smattering of laughter from the audience.